-The BRCA1 c.2800C>T (p.Gln934X) targeted variant is associated with HBOC (Hereditary Breast and Ovarian Cancer Syndrome).
-This nonsense variant is predicted to result in a premature termination codon.
-The variant is absent in general population databases.
+The BRCA1 c.68_69delAG (p.Glu23ValfsX17) targeted variant is associated with HBOC (Hereditary Breast and Ovarian Cancer Syndrome).
+This frameshift variant is predicted to result in a downstream premature termination codon.
+This variant is a known founder variant that has been reported to segregate with disease.
 It has been reported in ClinVar and in the literature.
 Based on LabCorp's in-house variant classification protocol and in accord with the American College of Medical Genetics' guidelines, this variant has been classified as pathogenic and is associated with an increased risk for hereditary breast and ovarian cancer.